ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Intune can be leveraged to control what printers are available within a device and whether a user is able to add additional local printers.

 For a user to leverage an available printer, connectivity and a device driver is often required.
-The drivers can be delivered and updated using Intune and/or SCCM.
+The drivers can be delivered and updated using Intune and/or MECM.
 Connectivity depends on the connected network(s) of the client.
 The options include:

 * Corporate Network printing – In the workplace, the domain joined computers can connect to the print servers and send jobs to the queue.
 * External Network printing via Hybrid Cloud Print – Without network connectivity via Citrix, a VPN, or Microsoft Hybrid Cloud Print, direct print server connectivity is not available.
 Microsoft Hybrid Cloud Print utilises a reverse proxy to communicate with the print servers located within the work network.
 * External Network printing via VPN – When direct printer connectivity is not available from external networks, a VPN such as Windows 10 Always-On VPN can allow clients to function as if they were part of the corporate network.

 When deploying a hybrid solution, the allocation of printers to users should be considered.
-Other management solutions such as Group Policy and SCCM may be servicing the allocation of printers to devices.
+Other management solutions such as Group Policy and MECM may be servicing the allocation of printers to devices.

 Printing Design Decisions for cloud native implementations